mesosphere/dcos-docs-site/pages/services/dse/2.4.0-5.1.10/support-policy/index.md

 To start a support case for issues related to DataStax, please email support@datastax.com.

 ## Contacting Mesosphere Technical Support
-To start a support case for issues related to DC/OS or the integration of DSE with DC/OS, please email support@mesosphere.com.
+To start a support case for issues related to DC/OS or the integration of {{ model.shortTechName }} with DC/OS, please email support@mesosphere.com.